• Skip to primary navigation

 • Advertise

-Is Chrome Password Manager Secure in 2023? (you might be shocked)
+Is Chrome Password Manager Secure in 2024? (be careful)

 Is the Google Chrome Password Manager secure?
 There’s no denying the convenience of using Google Chrome to remember and autofill your passwords, but there are a few good reasons to consider avoiding this native browser services.
 Here’s what you need to know.